HScheiber/STAT545-hw-Scheiber-Hayden/hw09_R_Package/README.md

 - [Here is a link to the package vignette](https://github.com/HScheiber/powers/blob/master/inst/doc/powers_vignette.pdf).

 - It can be installed with `devtools::install_github("HScheiber/powers")` in Rstudio.
+Note this will overwrite any other package named `powers`, but you can reinstall your own package afterwards, as it will affect your source files!

+- Then simply load it with `library(powers)`.

 Progress Report
 ---------------